GoogleCloudPlatform/cloud-ops-sandbox/src/ratingservice/README.md

 # Rating Service

-Rating Service is a new microservice deployed on App Engine.
-We'd like this microservice to demonstrate the observability of Cloud Ops on serverless platforms.
-The current state of this service is still self-contained.
-Later we will integrate it to our Hipster Shop app.
+Rating Service is a microservice developed in Python3 to run on App Engine Standard Environment.
+It supports a rating management functionality based on abstract entity ids and votes to rate the entity from 1 to 5.
+The service is used in the Hipster Shop application to simulate rating system of the shop's products.

 ## Deploy